 - Disinfects without chemicals.
 Ultraviolet wavelength does not leave the by-products in water that chemical disinfectants do.

 - Adds no tastes or odors.
 UV disinfection does not chemically alter the water in any way, shape, or form.

 - Easy to maintain.
 An annual UV lamp change is the most frequent maintenance need.

-- No water wasted.
-The UV treatment process requires no water to the drain.
+- Does not waste water.
+The UV treatment process does not output any water to the drain.

-- Protection during natural disasters.
+- Protects during natural disasters.
 When city water is compromised, a UV system keeps your drinking water safe.

 Disadvantages of a UV water purifier